ortisoft/WeatherApp/README.md

 Coded completely by AI with human guidance (with Cursor AI)

+## Live Demo

+Visit [weather.intellibits.de](http://weather.intellibits.de) to see the application in action.

 ## Development Process

 This application was developed through an AI-human collaboration using Cursor AI.
 The development process was unique: